Enterprise AI governance starts where SSO ends.

 |---|---|

-| Security (CC6, CC7, CC8) | Policy-as-code access control, per-agent credentials, encrypted storage, immutable audit trails with tamper detection |
+| Security (CC6, CC7, CC8) | Policy-as-code access control, per-agent credentials, encrypted storage, decision records with export paths |

-| Availability (A1) | In-process policy evaluation (no external dependency), graceful degradation on service interruption, health monitoring |
+| Availability (A1) | In-process policy evaluation on the local core path, graceful degradation on service interruption, health monitoring |

-| Processing Integrity (PI1) | Deterministic policy evaluation — same input always produces same decision.
-Complete decision logs for verification |
+| Processing Integrity (PI1) | Deterministic policy evaluation: same input produces the same decision.
+Decision records carry the inputs, policy version, outcome, and verifier |

 | Confidentiality (C1) | Tenant isolation at the policy layer, field-level access control, data classification enforcement, redaction policies |